eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The reason for reliance on the Wallet Unit may be a legal requirement, a contractual agreement, or their own decision.
 In particular, the Regulation requires that providers of very large online platforms must accept the EUDI Wallet for their user authentication processes.

+Relying Parties maintain an interface with Wallet Units to request PIDs and attestations, using Relying Party authentication, as described in [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance).
+If a Wallet Unit presents attributes from a PID or attestation to a Relying Party, the Relying Party can verify the authenticity of these attributes.

 To rely on Wallet Units for the purpose of providing a service, Relying Parties inform the Member State where they are established about their intention for doing so, and register the attributes that they intend to request.
 See [Section 6.4.2](#642-relying-party-registration) for more information on Relying Party registration.

-Relying Parties maintain an interface with Wallet Units to request PIDs and attestations, using Relying Party authentication, as described in [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance).
-If a Wallet Unit presents attributes from a PID or attestation to a Relying Party, the Relying Party can verify the authenticity of these attributes.
+During a transaction, a Wallet Unit will verify that the Relying Party only requests attributes that it registered.
+It will warn the User if this is not the case.
+This is explained in [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).

+In addition, an Attestation Provider may embed a disclosure policy in an attestation.
+Such a policy indicates to which Relying Parties a Wallet Unit should (or should not) present specific attributes from that attestation.
+During a transaction, the Wallet Unit evaluates the policy based on data provided by the Relying Party, and warns the User if the outcome of that evaluation is negative.
+Please refer to [Section 6.6.3.4](#6634-wallet-unit-evaluates-disclosure-policy-embedded-in-attestation-if-present) for more information.

 ### 3.12 Conformity Assessment Bodies (CAB)